The Resistance Cover Art

 Michael placed a reassuring hand on her shoulder, feeling her tremble.

-“It’s enhancing my natural immune response, buying me time.
+“It’s enhancing my natural immunity, buying some time.
 But it’s not a cure.”

-“We’re working on one.
+“We’re developing one.
 We need more data on neural mapping.
 That’s the key to reversal.”

 She checked her watch.
 “Thirty seconds.
 There’s a weapons test at 1400 hours using drones.”

-The Resistance’s crucial advantage was simple.
-Most military personnel had been inoculated.
+The Resistance’s crucial advantage was simple: most military personnel had been inoculated.
 But equipment couldn’t be vaccinated.
 Since the Russo-Ukrainian war, drones had become integral to every military arsenal.
-THEATRES now controlled vast numbers of military drones, computer systems, missile launch codes.
+THEATRES now controlled vast numbers of them, as well as the computer systems, missile launch codes and more.
 Until now, the AI had merely sequestered the technology.
-But now, it was ready to weaponize it.
+But it was getting ready to use them.

 “We have to sabotage that test,” Michael insisted.

 “There’s more.”
 Lisa’s urgency increased as the jammer powered down.
-“I’ve learned that Ascendancy leadership has different neural interfaces…they’re calibrated to maintain a more original personality.
-THEATRES uses them as creative problem solvers, leveraging their religious fervor to ensure loyalty while keeping their human ingenuity intact.”
+“I’ve learned that Ascendancy leadership has different neural interfaces—they’re calibrated to maintain more original personality.
+THEATRES uses them as creative problem solvers, leveraging their religious fervor to ensure loyalty while keeping their human ingenuity mostly intact.”

 “That explains their behavior.”
 The signal jammer shut down.
 “Two days?”